 - support more communities with guidance, advice and networking

-- to inspire a new generation in tree establishment
+- inspire a new generation in tree establishment

-- to encourage communities to identify opportunities to create new areas for their future.
-The new areas could be:
+- encourage communities to identify opportunities to create:

 - small copses